Bollocks: Etymology

 The Oxford English Dictionary (OED) gives examples of its usage dating back to the 13th century.
 One of the early references is Wycliffe's Bible (1382), Leviticus xxii, 24: "Al beeste, that ... kitt and taken awey the ballokes is, ye shulen not offre to the Lord ..." (any beast that is cut and taken away the bollocks, you shall not offer to the Lord, i.e. castrated animals are not suitable as sacrifices).

 The OED states (with abbreviations expanded): "Probably a derivative of Teutonic ball-, of which the Old English representative would be inferred as beall-u, -a, or -e".
 The Teutonic ball- in turn probably derives from the Proto-Indo-European base *bhel-, to inflate or swell.
 This base also forms the root of many other words, including "phallus".

 Meaning "nonsense"

+The meaning of nonsense is a corruption of bullocks from the Old Testament.
+Ecclesiasticus, chapter 38, verse 25- How can he get wisdom ... whose talk is of bullocks.

 From the 17th to the 19th century, bollocks or ballocks was allegedly used as a slang term for a clergyman, although this meaning is not mentioned by the OEDs 1989 edition.
 For example, in 1684, the Commanding Officer of the Straits Fleet regularly referred to his chaplain as "Ballocks".
 It has been suggested that bollocks came to have its modern meaning of "nonsense" because some clergymen were notorious for talking nonsense during their sermons.